ForNeVeR/dotnet-licenses/README.md

 dotnet-licenses [![Status Zero][status-zero]][andivionian-status-classifier] [![NuGet package][nuget.badge]][nuget.page]
 ===============
-dotnet-licenses is a set of tooling to automate following the requirements and inventorying the lists of the open-source licenses used by the projects that chose to publish licensed artifacts alongside their own files.
+dotnet-licenses is a tool to automate following the requirements and inventorying the lists of the open-source licenses used by the projects that chose to publish artifacts covered by external licenses alongside their own files.

 The general approach is inspired by [REUSE][reuse], but adopted for binary packages.